(Photo courtesy of Prosanta Chakrabarty)

 The discovery came from Matthew Niemiller from the University of Kentucky and Prosanta Chakrabarty from Louisiana State University.
 I managed to track down Chakrabarty, who turned out to be kind of an ichthyology rockstar, if you'll permit me to stretch the definition of rockstar to its breaking point.

-In this video, he explains in plain, lucid language, why we should pay less attention to oil-stained pelicans in the aftermath of the Deepwater Horizon oil spill, and focus instead on the all the disgusting bottom feeders who get short shrift.
+In this video, he explains in plain, lucid language, why we should pay less attention to oil-stained pelicans in the aftermath of the Deepwater Horizon oil spill and focus instead on all the disgusting bottom feeders who get short shrift.
 After all, they're the ones who make their homes in the muck that becomes inhospitable thanks to the oil and dispersant chemicals we leave down there.

 But never mind all that.
 The important thing is figuring out why the Hoosier cave fish has its asshole on its head.
-To explain, Chakrabarty had to take me on a surprisingly thrilling journey through what he calls its "lifestyle," touching on why it's blind, and why it poops sperm into its mouth.
+To explain, Chakrabarty had to take me on a surprisingly thrilling journey through what he calls its "lifestyle", touching on why it's blind and why it poops sperm into its mouth.
 It was a crazy ride, but it all came full circle.
 Then he burned me for having a small dick.

-VICE: Hi Dr. Chakrabarty.
+VICE: Hi Dr Chakrabarty.
 I'm going to need to know why this new fish has an anus on its head, but am I asking the right question?
 Is that the important thing?

 Prosanta Chakrabarty: Well, the coolest thing is that it's the first subterranean cave fish that's been found in North America in 40 years.
-We sort of made this discovery based on molecular work that my coauthor Matthew Niemiller did, and It's telling us about the evolution of blindness, and how in some cases like this one the genes are catching up with the morphology.
+We sort of made this discovery based on molecular work that my coauthor Matthew Niemiller did, and it's telling us about the evolution of blindness and how, in some cases, like this one, the genes are catching up with the morphology.
 So the change to a subterranean lifestyle happened well before the loss of function of some of the genes related to their lifestyle.

 Let me see if I follow: These are fish that not only are blind, they do not have eyes?